fauzisho/Architecture-Kit-Swift/README.md

 ![Architecture Kit](https://raw.githubusercontent.com/fauzisho/Architecture-Kit-Swift/master/image.png)

-Template to help developer create new component architecture in MVP, MVVM, VIPER, VIVMER, Redux, and any more
+Template to help developer create new component architecture are MVP, MVVM, VIPER, VIVMER, Redux, and many more

 ## How to install